jerdog/devex-and-devops-success-slidev/slides.md

 <!--
 ## Developer Experience (DevEx)

-[click]- Focus: _holistic view encompassing all aspects of the developer journey (usability, efficiency, satisfaction, etc.)_
+- Focus: _holistic view encompassing all aspects of the developer journey (usability, efficiency, satisfaction, etc.)_
-[click]- Unique: _integrates elements of UX and productivity, but with a broader scope of psychological safety, community, and feedback loops._
+- Unique: _integrates elements of UX and productivity, but with a broader scope of psychological safety, community, and feedback loops._
 -->

 ---